 SELECT statements

-In non-strict mode, SELECT statements behave similarly to those in strict mode ON, generating warnings and continuing execution.
+In non-strict mode, the behavior of SELECT statements is similar to when strict mode is ON, with warnings being generated and execution continuing.

-In MySQL, these two modes handle type conversion failures in DML statements in the same way (both report an error).
-The main difference is in how they handle non-transactional tables, such as MyISAM tables.
-In OceanBase Database, the underlying transaction engine behaves the same way regardless of the sql_mode setting.
-Therefore, in a MySQL-compatible tenant of OceanBase Database, the behaviors of STRICT_TRANS_TABLES and STRICT_ALL_TABLES in handling type conversion failures are usually the same.
+In MySQL, both modes handle type conversion failures in DML operations the same way (by returning an error).
+The main difference lies in how they handle non-transactional tables (such as MyISAM).
+Since OceanBase Database's underlying transaction engine does not differ across different sql_mode settings, the behavior of STRICT_TRANS_TABLES and STRICT_ALL_TABLES regarding type conversion failures is typically the same in OceanBase Database's MySQL tenants.

 Implicit conversion rules

-Even if no conversion fails, implicit conversion may still cause precision loss or semantic change.
-Strict mode does not prevent all implicit conversions.
-It mainly prevents those that cannot be converted at all or will result in complete data loss or invalid data, such as failed conversion from strings to numbers, invalid dates, and excessively long strings.
+Even without conversion failures, implicit conversions can lead to precision loss or semantic changes.
+Strict mode does not block all implicit conversions; it primarily prevents those that are completely unconvertible or result in complete data loss/invalidity (such as failed string-to-number conversions, invalid dates, and inserting excessively long strings).

 Explicit conversion

-When you use the CAST() function for explicit conversion, if the conversion fails, NULL is returned with a warning in any statement type and with any sql_mode setting.
-This is a standard SQL behavior.
+When using the CAST() function for explicit conversion, if the conversion fails, it will return NULL and generate a warning in any statement type and any sql_mode.
+This is standard SQL behavior.

 Other modes

-Strict mode is often used together with other modes such as ERROR_FOR_DIVISION_BY_ZERO.
-These modes affect the handling of specific errors such as division by zero and invalid dates.
+Strict mode is often set alongside other modes such as ERROR_FOR_DIVISION_BY_ZERO.
+These modes affect how specific errors like division by zero or invalid dates are handled.

 Troubleshooting